Whiteknight/Acquaintance/docs/PubSub.md

 envelope.SetMetadata("key", "value")
 ```

 Envelopes are passed between threads and the usual pattern for supporting this is the Immutable Object pattern.
 However metadata can and will change, so it requires explicit synchronization.
-If you use metadata, understand that there will be some overhead associated with it.
+Understand that the use of envelope metadata may incur a performance penalty, and may also lead to timing issues when multiple receiver threads are accessing and modifying metadata at once.

+Some use-cases of envelope metadata may include:
+1. Giving indication about where the message originated from
+1. In a federated system with networking, including information in the message that may affect how it was sent or received on the network

 ## Subscribing

 Publishing is simple and straight-forward, but Subscribing is where the real complexity lies.
+As mentioned above, this is an explicit design decision of Acquaintance: Publish happens more frequently so it has been optimized more for both performance and usability.
 A subscription is a Composite object which encapsulates a number of options and behaviors.
+Specifically, a subscription is typically set up like a pipeline, with each stage in the pipeline doing some work and then passing the message on to the next step of the pipeline.
 The most simple subscription method looks like this:

 ```csharp
 messageBus.Subscribe<MyMessage>("topic", subscription);
 ```

-You can build your own subscription object, but these can get complicated.
-Acquaintance provides a builder object which allows you to create the subscription you need:
+This `Subscribe` method looks simple, but the `subscription` object may be quite complicated with many options and settings.
+For this reason, Acquaintance provides a `SubscriptionBuilder` object which can be used to build up a subscription with all of these details:

 ```csharp
 messageBus.Subscribe<MyMessage>(builder => { });